 This connectivity option includes satellite and other microwave technologies.
-IoT stakeholders generally use it only when cellular and fiber options are not feasible, since it has the highest costs.
-For instance, organizations within national defense may use satellite connectivity for unmanned drones.
+IoT stakeholders generally use it only when cellular and fibre options are not feasible since it has the highest costs.
+For instance, organizations within national defence may use satellite connectivity for unmanned drones.
 Extraterrestrial options have low-to-medium bandwidth, high range, and medium-to-high reliability and availability.
 Only a few industries rely on extraterrestrial connectivity for IoT apps.
-Satellite and other extraterrestrial communication solutions will continue to play a niche role, providing connectivity only in situations where cellular or fiber technologies are not feasible.
+Satellite and other extraterrestrial communication solutions will continue to play a niche role, providing connectivity only in situations where cellular or fibre technologies are not feasible.

 Changing business models of industrial-device manufacturers